pramarthpathak/honeySiemens/README.md

 in order to make the host machine intercept the network traffic addressed to the honeypot

 8. honeySiemens is up and running!

+For more information take a look to the [report](./report/honeySiemens.pdf)